 The company must demonstrate that it has available matching funds at the time CPRIT disburses funds under the contract, not when the company submits the CPRIT application.

 See section 9.3 for more information about CPRIT's matching funds requirement.

 4. ELIGIBILITY AND RESUBMISSION POLICY

 4.1.
-Award Recipients Must Be Texas-based
+Award Recipients Must Be Texas-Based, For-Profit Companies